-Unemployment insurance benefit (social insurance):
+Unemployment insurance benefit (social insurance): The

-The benefit is equal to 50% of reference earnings for the first 100 calendar days; thereafter, 40% of reference earnings.
-The benefit is paid for 180 calendar days with an insurance period of up to 5 years; for 270 calendar days with 5 to 10 years; or for 360 calendar days with 10 or more years.
+benefit is equal to 50% of reference earnings for the first 100 calendar days; thereafter, 40% of reference earnings.
+The benefit is paid for 180 calendar days with a coverage period of up to 56 months; for 270 calendar days with 56 to 110 months; or for 360 calendar days with 111 months or more.